schrodinger/fixed-data-table-2/docs/codebase.md

 * Scrollbar.js
   * Renders the horizontal and vertical scrollbars for the table
   * Used by FixedDataTable.js
-* ColumnResizerLine.js
-  * Renders the line displayed while resizing a column
-  * Used by FixedDataTable.js
-* FixedDataTableColumnReorderHandle.js
-  * Renders the knob used to reorder a column
-  * Used by FixedDataTableCell.js

 ### State Management
 * scrollAnchor.js